 On February 7, 2014, President Obama signed the Farm Bill of 2013 into law.
 The “Legitimacy of Industrial Hemp Research” program will allow states that pass hemp cultivation laws to participate in research and development of hemp industries.

-Twenty four (24) states have enacted such laws and are able to take advantage of the federal rules concerning the experimental hemp crop program, including southern states like Kentucky, Tennessee, and North Carolina.
+Twenty four (24) states enacted such laws and were able to take advantage of the federal rules concerning the experimental hemp crop program, including southern states like Kentucky, Tennessee, and North Carolina.
 Georgia has yet to pass such laws.
-In 2016, North Carolina will plant its first legal hemp crop in compliance with federal regulations.

 Georgia’s Hemp Future